akouz/HBus/README.md

   * Baud rate 19.2 kbps.
   * Communication by ordinary UARTs with CAN transceivers, dominant/recessive states.
 CAN protocol not used, CAN controllers not required.
-  * CSMA/CD allowed for low-cost implementations.
-CSMA/CA recommended, but is not mandatory.
+  * CSMA/CD (collision detection) allowed for low-cost implementations.
+CSMA/CA (collision avoidance) recommended, but is not mandatory.
 CSMA/CA employs an additional low-cost microcontroller.
   * Flow control by byte-stuffing.
   * Two modes of operation:
     * Configuration, point-to-point messages, master/slave communication model - HBus mode.